JackSzwergold/Writing/arcade_game_diary/index.md

 #### Mr. Do (1982)

 Of all of the games I ever played as a kid, *Mr. Do* was the one I was truly most obsessed with.
+I first played it at some candy store on Neptune Avenue near Brighton 6th or 5th street or something like that.
+This was literally the only arcade game they had in this small, well stocked, completely legit shop and they took good care of it.

 * **Ms. Pac Man (1981)**
 * **Phoenix (1980)**